Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 - New filter hook 'wpsc_before_manual_checkout_form_submit' added.
 This will allow adding contents befor the manual checkout submit button.
 - New action hook 'wpsc_manual_payment_checkout' added.
 It triggeres after manual checkout form submit on server site.
 - New variation product price feature added.
+- New setting added to hide country fields in the manual checkout form.

 = 5.1.4 =
 - Refactored Cart ID handling for improved security.